Saracevas/osm-parser/README.md

 ...
 ```
 ### Issues
-1. It appreas that the distance of the road is sometimes not calculated correctly, as the tool stops adding the distances if it cannot find any more connecting paths.
+1. It appears that the distance of the road is sometimes not calculated correctly, as the tool stops adding the distances if it cannot find any more connecting paths.